What could you do with Science on the Move?

 Katie Burch is the Science on the Move Coordinator.
 Katie is an entrepreneurial STEAM communicator and educator who is passionate about inspiring students to love STEAM.
 Her inspiration is the “aha” moment- where a child makes a connection or gets excited about what they’re learning.
 Her educational background is in Science Communications (B.S. from Winthrop University) and Youth Development Leadership (M.S. from Clemson University).
 She is currently working on developing programs incorporating computer science and computational thinking through coding, invention literacy, and unplugged (non-computer-centric) activities.

 In addition to Science on the Move programs, Katie also assists with statewide and community events like the iMAGINE STEAM Festivals. iMAGINE STEAM Festivals engage companies, schools and nonprofits in providing exciting, interactive STEAM learning exhibits designed to showcase preK-12 education and career pathways in Science, Technology, Arts, Engineering and Math (STEAM).
 Katie is the assistant director of the iMAGINE STEAM Festival in Rock Hill.
-The SC 4-H Engineering Challenge is an event that hosts multiple engineering-based competitions where students ages 9-19 can compete for individual and team awards.
-Katie was the event director from 2014-2018 and managed the event’s STEAM Fair in 2019.

 Science on the Move is an innovation partnership managed by South Carolina’s Coalition for Mathematics & Science.
 Its purpose is to serve South Carolina by growing the Science, Technology, Engineering and Mathematics (STEM) possibilities and capabilities of learners and leaders.